dnisenbaum/StockMarketApplication/README.md

 # StockMarketApplication

-A C# .NET application that simulates the basic functionality of the stock market allwoing users to place bid orders and sell orders, and have the application automatically match sellers and buyers.
+A C# .NET application that simulates the basic functionality of the stock market allowing users to place bid orders and sell orders, and have the application automatically match sellers and buyers.

 This application was made using the Observer pattern for *SE2203 - Software Design* at Western University